 - Can be divided every three to five years in the early spring for additional plants.

-- May flop over if grown in very rich a soil or excessive shade.
-This plant needs a full sun location and can be placed in so great soil, just on in clay.
+- May flop over if grown in heavy, rich soil or excessive shade.

-- Blooms more profusely with regular watering.
-So, you need to water if you want blooms or re-blooming.
+- Blooms profusely with regular watering.
+So, you need to water if you want lots of blooms.

 - Dislikes being located where it is damp over the winter or in standing water.